Jack-Bot: Description

 The game has a futuristic casino theme.
 Certain elements of the original Pin-Bot table carry over to Jack-Bot, such as the spiral ramp, visor targets, and locking the balls in the holes to activate Pin-Bot's eyes.

 Jon Hey created the music and sound which includes a new arrangement of the Pin-Bot theme previously composed for Williams Pinball by Chris Granner.

+The game uses an easy to understand playfield, where novice players can just shoot up the middle of the playfield.
+The more sophisticated player can "cheat" to set the rules to their own advantage.

+The playfield has the same design as Pin-Bot, with new software and rules.
+The game was created to fill a possible "hole" in the production line and another game was needed quickly.
+RePlay reported that the game was easier to build.

 Ball purchase/Extra ball button

 Jack-Bot also allows players to buy an extra ball for one credit, and then pressing the "EXTRA BALL" button; players can buy a maximum of three balls this way.
 The game, has two separate high score lists: one for games without buy-ins, and one including buy-ins.
 The Grand Champion is the highest score of scores where no buy-ins were involved.

 Pressing the EXTRA BALL button can also activate various cheats if done properly, such as Pin*Bot changing the results of a dice roll.
+This is not a hidden feature, and is described on the instruction card.

 Pressing the EXTRA BALL button during attract mode activates a message on the dot-matrix display, which reads, "In memory of Joe Joos, Jr.," who had died a year earlier; the display then tells the player a brief biography on Joos.
+There is a dedication to Joos in the manual for the game.

 During attract mode, pressing the left flipper button three times while holding down the EXTRA BALL button activates a long credits roll on the dot-matrix display accompanied by a medley of the game's music.